 "Eve revives an ex-cop, who wants to die, by getting him to help investigate murders committed for body parts."

-It all came down to this: on this day in 1997, Crime Traveller aired "The Broken Crystal."
-This served as the eighth episode of the program's first (and only) season, and here's the plot summary as provided by IMDB.com:
+It all came down to this: on this day in 1997 (in the United Kingdom), Crime Traveller aired "The Broken Crystal."
+Officially, this served as the eighth episode of the program's first (and only) season, and here's the plot summary as provided by IMDB.com:

 "The most expensive and most vital part of the machine breaks meaning Holly and Slade's time traveling escapades are over, permanently."